Thinkei/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Code was 100% written by AI

 If "No AI was used" is ticked, comment why AI was not utilised: <!-- add reasoning here -->

+> ⚠️ **ACM Certificate Notice:**
+> If your change involves provisioning a new ACM certificate, you must also update the [infra-acm-deployer repository](https://github.com/Thinkei/infra-acm-deployer).